 The first thing to do is to take a deep breath.
 I promise you are not the first travel nurse to hit the road without having housing secured, and it will work out.
 In fact, some people prefer to look for housing once they get to an assignment because they can explore the area where they will be living and working and see where they would feel most comfortable.
 In the meantime, work on having a short-term solution to get a roof over your head.

 This is where websites like Furnished Finder can be a great tool to have on hand.
 Because there are listings for hotels and private homes, you can easily compare prices between your different options if you are in a hurry.
 You can even book a hotel in a pinch for the first part of your stay while you look around for a better option if hotel living is not your style.

 It is also handy to be able to reach out to landlords directly.
 If you are pressed for time and worried about being homeless when you first get to your assignment, don’t be afraid to reach out to owners who have listings that look appealing to you but are not “quite” right.
 For example, if they are listed as booked, they might have a last-minute cancellation and haven’t updated their calendar.
 Or perhaps they are not listed as “pet friendly” but would make an exception if you kennel your dog when you aren’t home and schedule a dog walker for long shifts.
 When time is not in your favor, it never hurts to explore options that might not seem viable otherwise.

 Not ideal, but doable

-Although setting out for a new travel nurse assignment without housing secured is not an ideal situation, it can be doable.
-As long as you are prepared to pay a little extra upfront while you find a more permanent housing situation and you go in with great resources and an open mind, you will be able to navigate this stressful situation and perhaps even end up with better housing options than if you had had to search for a place long distance!
+Although setting out for a new travel nurse assignment without housing secured is not ideal, it can be doable.
+As long as you are prepared to pay a little extra upfront.
+At the same time, you find a more permanent housing situation, and you go in with great resources and an open mind, you will be able to navigate this stressful situation and perhaps even end up with better housing options than if you had had to search for a place long distance!